Parrot Island: The Lesser Known Paradise In Andaman

 Photo: diego-cue / Wikimedia Commons

 The mangrove forests surrounding the Island offer an opportunity for kayaking enthusiasts to enjoy a serene ride exploring the rich biodiversity of this wild area.
-Paddle through the intricate waterways that are teeming with marine, avian, and wildlife that are interconnected within the mangrove area.
+Paddle through the intricate waterways that are teeming with marine, avian, and wildlife and interconnected within the mangrove area.

 A unique cultural experience meeting Jarawa tribal - one of the popular things to do